 ONB: What advantages do you see in New Brunswick?

 Gillis: Land is affordable.
 Also, people don’t realize we have some of the best small fruit in the world; we’re the only region with highbush blueberries for example.
 It’s also getting easier to ship internationally.
 The infrastructure is improving and we’ve got more shipping companies going out of the Port of Saint John.

 Public sector support is good too.
-We’ve received funding from both ONB and ACOA for our expansion initiatives.
+We’ve received funding from both ONB and ACOA for our expansion.
 ONB’s contribution goes specifically towards equipment.
 The bottling system arrives in time for this year’s public grape harvest.
 People can witness a pressing, and actually see ONB assistance being put to good use.
-This expansion will also mean added positions, which is always nice in a rural area.
+This expansion will also mean added positions.

 Want to learn more about growing your business in New Brunswick?
 Connect with an ONB Business Development Executive at the button below.